Publications/Reviews

 Chapter V - the Catalogue comprises a typological and descriptive examination of the entire corpus of 113 expertly photographed pieces of Hellenistic gold jewellery in the Museum's world-renowned collection.

-Prof. Angelos Delivorrias launched the book at the Benaki Museum, Athens, on 19 December 20.
+2017 Prof. Angelos Delivorrias launched the book at the Benaki Museum, Athens 19 December

 AAIA Newsletter_MacLaurin Hall University of Sydney